Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 - `functions` (List of String) The Lua functions that manipulates (or generates) the message being sent to Solace.
 The `message` variable can be used to access the current message content, and the function can return a new content.
 - `priority` (Number) Sets the message priority.
 Default: 4
 - `sender_id` (String) Allows the application to set the content of the sender identifier.
-- `tracing` (Boolean) Enable or disable the tracing.
+- `tracing` (Boolean) Enable or disable the tracing propagation.
 This is primarily used for distributed tracing and message correlation, especially in debugging or tracking message flows across multiple systems.
 Default: false
-- `tracing_sampled` (Boolean) Indicates whether the message should be included in distributed tracing (i.e., if it should be "sampled" for the tracing).
+- `tracing_sampled` (Boolean) Forcibly turn on the tracing on all the messages for distributed tracing (tracing needs to be enabled as well).
 Default: false
 - `ttl` (Number) Sets the time to live (TTL) in milliseconds for the message.
 Setting the time to live to zero disables the TTL for the message.
 Default: 0

 <a id="nestedatt--config--message--destinations"></a>